Anjal Petti 520: Plot

-Prabhu is Chennai Manager in baby food company whose head office at Madurai.
-He is very talented Manager and his MD assures him promotion to General Manager position.
-Suddenly Prabhu gets information as his MD is not giving promotion.
-Prabhu becomes angry and writes his resignation abusing his company MD.
-And he drops the letter in Post box 520 (Anjalpetti 520).
-Next day Prabhu receives telegram bringing his promotion.
-Then Prabhu realises his mistake and willing to take back the letter he posted to Post box 520.
-There starts the story and he chasing the letter and he got messed up with conspiracy by villains and finally he come out from all problems.
+Prabhu is the Chennai Manager in a baby food company whose head office at Madurai.
+He is a very talented Manager and his MD assures him of a promotion to the General Manager position.
+Suddenly Prabhu gets information that his MD is not giving a promotion.
+Prabhu becomes angry and tends his resignation abusing his company MD.
+He drops the letter in Post box 520 (Anjalpetti 520).
+On the next day, Prabhu receives a telegram on his promotion.
+Prabhu realises his mistake and willing to take back the letter he posted to Post box 520.
+There starts the story of him chasing the letter and he getting messed up with conspiracy by villains and finally coming out of all his problems.